Donna Bowdler was so impressed by the support she received from the Ex-Forces Action Network (E-FAN) that she has written to her local MP.

 Donna has already published a collection of her works, in memory of her girlfriend, under the pen-name Little Miss Peppermint after her poems were spotted on the internet.
 “It’s easier for me to write than talk.
 I have volumes and volumes of poems.”

-Donna wrote and presented a thank you poem, ‘E-FAN Sisters’, to both Lanie and Sarah for the help they have given to her.
+Donna wrote and presented a thank you poem, ‘E-FAN Sisters’, to both Lanie Irvine and Sarah (pictured right with Donna) for the help they have given to her.

 She wrote to Warrington South MP David Mowatt say-ing: “As part of my probation order I have been very fortunate to have been placed in the hands of very sup-portive staff and engaging programmes leading me to become more involved positively.
 One of the pro-grammes is E-FAN.
 It specifically targets members of the armed forces that have transgressed and require help to rehabilitate themselves.”

 Referring to the poetry workshops that she is due to deliver, Donna continues: “These sessions aim to put something back into the system and hopefully make a positive contribution to society as a whole, leading to less chance of reoffending.“

 The MP has replied, wishing Donna the best of luck with her poetry project and has forwarded her letter to Liz Truss, the Justice Secretary.